scottkuhl/awesome-winui/README.md

 Articles are listed by newest date first.

+* [Bring the best of the Web to your .NET desktop applications with WebView2](https://devblogs.microsoft.com/dotnet/bring-the-best-of-the-web-to-your-net-desktop-applications-with-webview2/) - (August 19, 2020) - Last year at Build, we introduced WebView2, a browser control that renders web content (HTML / CSS / JavaScript) with the new Chromium-based Microsoft Edge.
+It was originally limited in scope to C/C++ applications.
+Today, we are happy to announce the release of the WebView2 preview for .NET applications!
+WebView2 is available for both .NET Core and .NET Framework.
+It can be used inside of WPF, Windows Forms and WinUI 3.0 applications all the way down to Windows 7.

 * [Putting “Universal” back into UWP](https://medium.com/@Arlodottxt/putting-universal-back-into-uwp-d2e5a8099bc1) - (August 18, 2020) - As the UWP dream dwindles, Uno picks up the torch and takes it to new heights.

 * [Now Out: Uno Platform 3.0 (C# + WinUI), Previewing Linux Support](https://visualstudiomagazine.com/articles/2020/08/18/uno-platform-3-0.aspx?m=1) - (August 18, 2020) - With an original focus on creating Universal Windows Platform (UWP) mobile apps, the Uno Platform is described as a UWP bridge that allows UWP-based code to run on Windows, WebAssembly, iOS, macOS, Android and Linux.